Overview

 - Public health analyst with a government agency

-- Independent consultant in nonprofit sector
+- Independent consultant or researcher in the nonprofit sector

 - Director, government development policy